castrojo/castrojo.github.io/_posts/2017-03-20-lessons-learned-from-joining-the-kubernetes-community.md

 Software can be complex and daunting, even more so in distributed systems.
 So when you or your company decide you're going to give it a shot, it's easy to get enamored with the technology and not think about the other things you and your team are going to need to learn to make participating rewarding for everyone.

 When we first launched the

-<a href="http://ubuntu.com/containers/kubernetes">Canonical Distribution of Kubernetes</a>, our team was new, and while we knew how Kubernetes worked, and what ops expertise we were going to start to bring to market right away, we found the initial huge size of the Kubernetes community to be ouright intimidating.
+<a href="http://ubuntu.com/containers/kubernetes">Canonical Distribution of Kubernetes</a>, our team was new, and while we knew how Kubernetes worked, and what ops expertise we were going to start to bring to market right away, we found the initial huge size of the Kubernetes community to be outright intimidating.
 Not the people of course, they're great, it's the learning curve that can really seem large.
 So we decided to just dive in head first, and then write about our experiences.
 While some of the things I mention here work great for individuals, if you have a team on individuals working on Kubernetes at your company then I hope some of these tips will be useful to you.
 This is by no means an exhaustive list, I'm still finding new things everyday.

 ### Find your SIGs

 Kubernetes is divided into a bunch of Special Interest Groups(SIGs).
 You can

 <a href="https://github.com/kubernetes/community/blob/master/sig-list.md">find a list here</a>.
 Don't be alarmed!
 Bookmark this page, I use this as my starting off point anytime we needed to find something out in more detail that we could find in the docs or public list.
 On this page, you'll find contact information for the leads, and more importantly, when those SIGs meet.
 Meetings are open to public and (usually) recorded.
 Find someone on your team to attend these meetings regularly.
 This is important for a few reasons:
 * k8s moves fast, and if there's an area you care about, you can miss important information about a feature you care about.
 * It's high bandwidth since SIGs meet regularly, you won't find long drawn out technical discussions on the mailing lists like you would on a project that only uses lists, these discussions move much faster when people talk face to face.